Decision Method

 Compare and decide

-Look at all three scenarios for each option.
-Can you live with the worst case?
-Is the likely scenario good enough?
+For each option, look at all three scenarios.
+Can you survive the worst case?
+Is the likely scenario good enough to justify the investment?
 Is the best case worth the risk?
-Choose the option with the best balance of upside and manageable downside.
+Compare across options: which option has the most manageable worst case, the strongest likely scenario, and the most attractive best case?
+The option with the best balance of upside potential and survivable downside is usually the right choice.

 Pro tip: Write the worst case first.
-Teams naturally gravitate toward optimism, so starting with risks produces more honest scenario assessments.
+Teams naturally gravitate toward optimism, so starting with "what if everything fails?" produces more honest assessments across all three scenarios.
+If you start with the best case, the worst case becomes "the best case but slightly less good" instead of a genuinely bad outcome.

 Example